“The Huawei Mate X is the most sensational, and sensationally expensive, piece of new mobile technology we’ve used in years”

 Closed, the Mate X feels quite thick compared to other modern smartphones, but at 11mm, it’s not obtrusive, nor does it feel like you’re picking up a phone book.
 The thickness makes it feel a little heavy, but it’s mostly an illusion, as unfolded the Mate X is very light, and almost perfectly balanced.
 That edge bar really does work for grip, and makes the phone simple, natural, and comfortable to hold in one hand.

 The open display is perfect for watching movies, looking at photos, reading books, or general media consumption.
 Like a tablet though, it didn’t feel natural to do anything like typing while holding it with one hand.
-Learning new ways to use and interact with a folding smartphone comes with the territory.
+Learning new ways to use and interact with a folding

 The version I used was apparently ready for sale, and the hardware was final.
 The screen itself does have a noticeable crease running down the fold line, which was more pronounced this time than I remember it being in March.
 It’s not especially visible, but you can definitely feel it with your finger.
 It has aslightly crumpled texture, but is not something that would put me off using the Mate X. Running your finger over the screen has a different sensation too, as it’s not made of glass.